 Why do they do this?
 Because luxury and performance vehicle modifications pose a higher risk of theft and accidents.
-It is unfair to say the least that insurers bundle disability modifications into the same group!
+It is unfair to say the least but mainly it’s because they just don’t understand disability conversions.

 A disability insurance specialist makes it their livelihood to keep abreast of industry changes, products and services.
-They are fully immersed in this space; 100% focused on the needs of people with disability.
-If an insurer is not, they will not be in business long.
+They’re fully immersed in this space; 100% focused on the needs of people with disability.
+If an insurer isn’t, they won’t be in business long.

 Another difference between generalist and disability insurance specialist companies is the knowledge enjoyed by the latter’s customer service teams.
 They understand the needs of people with disability, how they use their mobility equipment and what they need from insurance.
 They make it their business to get to know and understand their customers.

 Looking for an insurer that stays up to date with the disability landscape?
 One that listens to and actually understands its customers?
-Consider going with a disability insurance specialist.
+Consider going with a disability insurance specialist like Blue Badge Insurance.